BanaanaaHammock/uReg/README.md

 Each user account stores a password in this format `<?php $userPass = 'password'; ?>`

-phpReg uses the `.php` filename itself to verify existing user ids, then checks the `$userPass` variable for a matching password.
-If successfully matched, phpReg will return an `echo 'ok';` to complete the authentication with uMMORPG Login system.
+uReg uses the `.php` filename itself to verify existing user ids, then checks the `$userPass` variable for a matching password.
+If successfully matched, uReg will return an `echo 'ok';` to complete the authentication with uMMORPG Login system.

 **Register/Authenticate Users:**

-For uMMORPG you you should replace the entire line `133` of `NetworkManagerMMO.cs` where you find the `request` variable with the following `var request = new WWW("http://domain.com/phpReg.php?id="+id+"&pw="+pw);`.
+For uMMORPG you you should replace the entire line `133` of `NetworkManagerMMO.cs` where you find the `request` variable with the following `var request = new WWW("http://domain.com/uReg.php?id="+id+"&pw="+pw);`.

 Finally make sure to uncomment the 3 lines below this, and set line `161` to the following:
 `if (Utils.IsNullOrWhiteSpace(id) && Utils.IsNullOrWhiteSpace(pw)) {`